calirave/project-4/README.md

 # project-4

 Summary
 This project applies the use machine learning techniques to make Christmas song recommendations, focusing on danceability.
-Danceability refers to how suitability a song is for dancing or vigorous head boppping along to the tune; it takes into account energy, tempo, valence, and other features that contribute to the overall groove.
+Danceability refers to how suitability a song is for dancing or rhythmic head-bopping along to the tune; it takes into account energy, tempo, valence, and other features that contribute to the overall groove.
 By analyzing the Holiday_Songs_Spotify dataset from data.world, the system learns which songs are danceable in support for an enhanced Christmas music experience for a user.

 Dataset
 https://data.world/promptcloud/spotify-musical-features-of-160-holiday-songs